zogjs/zog-php/README.md

 );
 ```

-* Always **re-renders** the view.
+* Always re-renders the view.
 * Writes/overwrites the static file.
 * Returns the rendered HTML (including the header comment).

 This mode behaves like `render()` plus “also save the result to a static file”.

----

 ### Mode 2 – Lazy factory (only run when needed)

-This is the recommended mode when fetching data from a database or an API.
+This is the recommended mode when fetching data from a database or an API:

 ```php
 $html = Zog::hybrid(